-EU and US scrap on Russia sanctions gets worse
+EU-US scrap on Russia sanctions gets worse

 EU firms Engie, OMV, Shell, Uniper, and Wintershall are to bankroll Nord Stream II, which would concentrate 70 percent of Russian gas exports on the German route.

-It would make former Soviet bloc states easier to blackmail with gas cut-offs, its critics say, and it would punish Ukraine by making its gas transit pipes obsolete.
+It would make former Soviet bloc states easier to blackmail with gas cut-offs, its critics say, and it would harm Ukraine by making its gas transit pipes obsolete.

 Russia’s deputy foreign minister, Sergei Ryabkov, said the US sanctions bill “does not fit the framework of common sense”.